How much protein do I need per day in my diet?

 - Protein makes your body work to digest it.

-Not all nutrients need the same energy to digest.
-Fats and carbohydrates are fairly easy for your body to digest and absorb, but protein requires more energy to digest and absorb.
+Not all nutrients require the same energy to be digested.
+Fats and carbohydrates are fairly easy for your body to digest and absorb, but proteins require more energy to digest and absorb.

 - Protein also helps you maintain lean mass while losing fat.

 When you have a significant energy deficit, that is, you eat less than you burn.
-Your body tries to get rid of everything (fat, muscle, bone, hormones, etc.), in the amount it needs.
-It doesn't tend to just shed fat and preserve muscle, unless you eat a lot of protein.
+Your body tries to get rid of everything (fat, muscle, bones, hormones, etc.), in the amount it needs.
+It does not tend to only eliminate fat and preserve muscle, unless you eat a lot of protein.

-For all this and more, our super protein for weight loss that tastes too good Fit & Slim will help you with your goal of achieving a firm and lean body.
+For all that and more, our super protein for weight loss that tastes too good Fit & Slim will help you with your goal of achieving a firm and lean body.

 Protein to build muscle: